Koukou0506/Research-Update/README.md

 ## Using the dashboard

 - On first use, describe your research direction, review the parsed topics, objects, methods, data types, authors, and exclusions, then confirm the profile.
-- **研究雷达 / Research radar** shows a stable daily selection and topic trends.
+- **Research radar** shows a stable daily selection and topic trends.
 Every recommendation exposes its score evidence; rule-only mode remains available when AI is not configured or fails.
 - Mark recommendations as relevant or not relevant (with a reason) to influence later rankings without silently rewriting the current day's list.
-- Enter a temporary query in the header and select **搜索 / Search**.
+- Enter a temporary query in the header and select ** Search**.
-- Save a successful temporary query to add it to **关注词 / Following**.
+- Save a successful temporary query to add it to **Following**.
-- Opening the page refreshes enabled saved searches; **更新 / Refresh** runs it manually.
+- Opening the page refreshes enabled saved searches; ** Refresh** runs it manually.
 - Filter the feed by saved search, source, read/favorite state, and sort order.
 - Paper titles and abstracts remain in their source language; application controls switch between Chinese and English.